 The diet of armadillos consists primarily of grubs and insects (nearly 90% of their diet), which means the banded mammals will be prominent in your yard.
 Farmers have reported a significant issue with armadillos causing crop damage with their digging habits.

-Get Rid of Armadillos
+Getting Rid of Armadillos in San Antonio

 What’s the Deal with Armadillos?